gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 Contributions are welcome in each and every area of the project: [Issues](https://github.com/gorlapraveen/firefox_b2b_comm_radio_addon/issues) and [Contributing Guidelines](/CONTRIBUTING.md)

+* Cryptographical integration with GNu Radio
-1. Firefox integration with GNU radio.
+* Firefox integration with GNU radio.
-2. Developing browser add-ons for the above implementation.
+* Developing browser add-ons for the above implementation.
-3. Proposing the Universal open policy recommendations for community involvement and implementation of this project.
+* Proposing the Universal open policy recommendations for community involvement and implementation of this project.
-4. Developing models for Adapting this project without technical assistance for the common user or the community.
+* Developing models for Adapting this project without technical assistance for the common user or the community.

 -----------------------------------------------------------------------------------------------